 It was arguably the most listened to radio show ever.
 It

-featured many famous singers and during and after World
+featured many famous singers.
+During and after World War

-War II, Frank Sinatra was a singing host of the show and
+II, Frank Sinatra was a singing host of the show and Doris

-Doris Day was a regular.
-We have many hours of this wonderful
+Day was also a regular.
+We have many episodes of this wonderful

-musical show which we're sure you will love.
+musical broadcast which we're sure you will love.

 Our own Jack Lewis hosts a radio show that features the

-discusses their style of playing and lets you know where
+Jack discusses their style of playing and lets you know

-to go to hear these bands live.
-His show has received rave
+where to go to hear these bands live.
+His show has received

-reviews for its educational and entertainment value.
-There
+rave reviews for its educational and entertainment value.

-are 25 one-hour episodes for your listening enjoyment.
+There are 26 one-hour episodes for your listening enjoyment.